 Is There an Entrance Fee?

 Admission is free to St. Peter’s Basilica and you do not need a ticket to enter.
-The only optional costs are for tickets to skip the security line and for guided tours, though we have a tip for a free audio tour.

 What Are the Basilica’s Hours?